-- Leadership on purpose and direction: Leaders, by establishing unity of purpose and direction of the organization, should create and maintain the internal environment in which people can become fully involved in achieving the organizations objectives.
+- Leadership on purpose and direction: Leaders, by establishing the unity of purpose and direction of the organization, should create and maintain the internal environment in which people can become fully involved in achieving the organization’s objectives.

 - Process approach to resources and activities: This principle commonly leads to the Plan–Do–Check–Act (PDCA) approach.

-- Systems approach to management: Core in the system’s smooth running is identifying, understanding and managing inter-related processes of a system as it contributes to the organizations effectiveness and efficiency in achieving its objectives and reducing overall process risks.
+- A systems approach to management: Core in the system’s smooth running is identifying, understanding, and managing inter-related processes of a system as it contributes to the organization’s effectiveness and efficiency in achieving its objectives and reducing overall process risks.